stackotter/swift-arg-parser/Sources/ArgumentParser/Documentation.docc/Articles/Validation.md

 }
 ```

-The throwing `String(contentsOfFile:encoding:)` initializer fails when the user specifies an invalid file. `ArgumentParser` prints its error message to standard error and exits with an error code.
+The throwing `String(contentsOfFile:encoding:)` initializer fails when the user specifies an invalid file. `StackOtterArgParser` prints its error message to standard error and exits with an error code.

 ```
 % line-count file1.swift